These are the 5 best Amazon deals right now

 — Our editors review and recommend products to help you buy the stuff you need.
 If you make a purchase by clicking one of our links, we may earn a small share of the revenue.
 However, our picks and opinions are independent from USA Today’s newsroom and any business incentives.

-DNA kits are all the rage right now.
+DNA kits are one of the hottest things on the market right now.
 Everyone wants to know where their ancestors really came from or if they have any long-lost relatives lurking around.
 Right now the popular 23andMe DNA kit is 20% off.
 And if you want to take your DNA a step further to learn more about your heritage and your genetics, the Health and DNA kit is also 30% off right now.
 Plus, they make great gifts for Father's Day (hint, hint).

 - Get the 23andMe DNA Test Kit for $69 and save $30